 Unsure what would happen if he didn’t follow the request, the guard pulled off his helmet.
 “Ah, if it isn’t Merek.
 Not your finest moment, is it?”
 Graybard asked.

 The guard pulled off his boots and threw them toward the freed prisoner.
 “Get up!”
 Josah shouted, “Run to the gates before I change my mind.”

 Graybard stood above the guard held down by the weight of his armor.
 Pulling him up, the warrior pushed him toward Casselberry.
 “Run!”

 The guard never looked back.
 “Let’s get out of here before we get caught,” Josah said.

 With the gates closed, Graybard raised his fist in defiance.
 “Tell Lord Luka, his days of ruling this city are almost over!
 If he wants to talk, he knows where to find me!”

 Josah, Graybard, and Ena ran into the crowd, causing them to move out of the way.
 The crowd watched as the three ran along the tree line.
 Then they disappeared behind a grove of conifer trees.

 Out of sight, Graybard stopped to catch his breath.
 “Where’s Conall and Caleb?”

 Josah huffed while patting Ena’s back.
-“Conall waits for us by Promise Gorge, with horses.
+“Conall waits for us with horses by Promise Gorge.
 He wanted to be here but trusted me to save you.
 Caleb is on his way to Northport.”

 “What’s he doing there?”
 Graybard asked, gingerly touching his head.